ethereum/fe/docs/src/user-guide/tutorials/erc-20.md

 ERC-20 describes the most widely used standard for fungible token contracts.
 It includes a common set of rules that a contract must adhere to in order to be fully featured and secure.

-> Note that ERC-20 is not the only standard for fungible tokens on Ethereum; however, it is by far the most popular.
+> ERC-20 is not the only standard for fungible tokens on Ethereum; however, it is by far the most popular.

 A token contract contains a mapping between addresses and the number of the contract's tokens they own (i.e. their balance).
 When a token is transferred, some token balance is decremented from one address in the mapping and added to another address in the mapping.
 Tokens can also be created (known as "minting") but usually only by the contract owner.
 Tokens can also be destroyed ('burned').
 Minting and burning tokens change the total supply, whereas transferring does not.